Oreoluwa-Se/Brainstation-Capstone/README.md

 - **Stage 0 Analysis**: Establish a baseline model performance using initial-stage data.
 - **Incremental Data Integration**: Gradually incorporate data from Stages 1 and 2.
-- **Adaptive Weighted Scoring**: Implement a dynamic scoring mechanism.
+- **Adaptive Weighted Scoring**: Implement a dynamic scoring mechanism for the loss function.

 ---